plebbit/plebbit-react-hooks/README.md

     // if he declines, throw error and don't get a challenge answer }
   if (challengeAnswers) {
-    // if user declines, publishChallengeAnswer is not called, retry loop stops await comment.publishChallengeAnswer(challengeAnswers) }
+    // if user declines, publishChallengeAnswers is not called, retry loop stops await comment.publishChallengeAnswers(challengeAnswers) }
 }